2021 – 2022Calendar Overview

 Faculty Development Program (FDP) is a certificate program focusing on best practices in higher education teaching and learning.

 Advanced registration is required for all KCPDC events.
 Registration is FREE to employees of member institutions.
 Please contact your campus representative for registration.

 Non-members are encouraged to enroll, on a space available basis.
-The cost for the attendance at KCPDC events is $150 for full day and $75 for half day session.
-For enrollment information, contact Clydia Case.
+The cost for the attendance at KCPDC events is $150 for full day and $75 for most short programs.
+The cost for Foundations of Teaching Excellence (five workshops) is $150.
+For enrollment information, contact us at

 Foundations of Teaching Excellence

 Note: the September 2021 event has been postponed.

 The Foundations of Teaching Excellence will be offered in a blended format.
 Your KCPDC representative will provide the new date when it is available and details will be posted here.
 Participants may attend an onsite program or join synchronously online.
 The event will be held from 9am – 3pm, CST, and those that are able to join in person will receive a free lunch.
 Below is a tentative agenda.
 The date and location will be announced soon.

 - Quality Course Design • 9 – 9:50am, CST

 From planning instructional materials to student activities to learning outcomes, it's time explore ways to enhance course content that supports critical and higher-order thinking inside and outside of the classroom.

 - Building a Learner-Centered Syllabus • 10 – 10:50am, CST